This post may contain eBay affiliate links. Please read our disclosure policy.

 I predominantly write about sports here at Gold Card Auctions, but there’s no denying the collectibility of Pokémon cards in recent years.

 Best Rare Pokemon Cards: 1997 Trophy Pikachu Trainer No. 1 #1

-Considering the prices seen at the present, any investor would be happy to find a shiny first edition Pokémon card lying around.
-There’s certainly profit to be made, depending on how long you’re willing to hold onto the cards for.
+Considering the current prices, any investor would be happy to find a shiny first edition Pokémon card.
+There’s certainly profit to be made, depending on how long you’re willing to hold onto the cards.

-“As recent Charizard sales have shown, there’s a massive market of adults who know exactly how popular Pokémon is, and they’re willing to pay top dollar to add the rarest cards to their collection.”
+“As recent Charizard sales have shown, there’s a massive market of adults who know exactly how popular Pokémon is and are willing to pay top dollar to add the rarest cards to their collection.”

-Prices are a little higher than you might expect, but that’s because there are so many investors, collectors, and fans of the series at present.
-There’s a generation of adults who grew up consuming the games, the anime, and collecting the cards.
-The constant stream of media, (and ever-expanding list of Pokémon) has helped to capture new audiences in the meantime, and they’re likely to want the rarest cards too when they’ve grown up.
+Prices are a little higher than you might expect, but that’s because the series has so many investors, collectors, and fans.
+A generation of adults grew up consuming games, anime, and collecting cards.
+The constant stream of media (and ever-expanding list of Pokémon) has helped to capture new audiences in the meantime, and they’re likely to want the rarest cards too when they’ve grown up.